Packing list for international students

 - UK Visas and Immigration (UKVI) decision letter so that you can collect your Biometric Residence Permit (BRP) from Guildford Post Office.

-- European Health Insurance Card (for EU students only).
+- European Health Insurance Card (for EEA and Swiss students only).

-- Your mobile phone, tablet or laptop with access to your accommodation allocation, Confirmation of Acceptance for Studies (CAS) email, confirmation of meet and greet, and Academic Technology Approval Scheme (ATAS) certificate (if required).
+- Your mobile phone, tablet or laptop with access to your accommodation allocation, Confirmation of Acceptance for Studies (CAS) email (if relevant), confirmation of meet and greet, and Academic Technology Approval Scheme (ATAS) certificate (if required).

 - Evidence of funding for your tuition fees and living costs, including a letter from your sponsor (if appropriate).